-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Oscar Isaac, Scenes From a Marriage

-- Michael Keaton, Dopesick
+- WINNER: Michael Keaton, Dopesick

 - Ewan McGregor, Halston